NRAM Ltd v Evans [2018] 1 WLR 639

 Conclusion

-The case of NRAM Ltd v Evans [2018] 1 WLR 639 provides authoritative guidance on the rectification of the Land Register under Schedule 4 of the Land Registration Act 2002.
-The Court of Appeal's decision clarifies the interpretation of "mistake" within the statutory framework and confirms that rectification is available to correct both administrative and substantive errors.
-The judgment affirms the importance of maintaining an accurate and reliable register, which is essential for the protection of property rights and the functioning of the property market.
+The Court of Appeal in NRAM Ltd v Evans confirmed that rectification of the Land Register under Schedule 4 of the Land Registration Act 2002 is available to correct both administrative and substantive mistakes.
+The case affirms that maintaining register accuracy is essential for the protection of property rights and emphasizes the discretionary nature of rectification, focusing on the fair balance between the interests of registered proprietors and secured creditors.

 The answers, solutions, explanations, and written content provided on this page represent PastPaperHero's interpretation of academic material and potential responses to given questions.
 These are not guaranteed to be the only correct or definitive answers or explanations.
 Alternative valid responses, interpretations, or approaches may exist.
 If you believe any content is incorrect, outdated, or could be improved, please get in touch with us and we will review and make necessary amendments if we deem it appropriate.
 As per our terms and conditions, PastPaperHero shall not be held liable or responsible for any consequences arising.
 This includes, but is not limited to, incorrect answers in assignments, exams, or any form of testing administered by educational institutions or examination boards, as well as any misunderstandings or misapplications of concepts explained in our written content.
 Users are responsible for verifying that the methods, procedures, and explanations presented align with those taught in their respective educational settings and with current academic standards.
 While we strive to provide high-quality, accurate, and up-to-date content, PastPaperHero does not guarantee the completeness or accuracy of our written explanations, nor any specific outcomes in academic understanding or testing, whether formal or informal.